 U.S. Plastics: Where are your bottle, wrap, and jug from?

-For this dashboard, we sought to visualize the pathway our plastics take from the source to our homes.
-In our dashboard, you can use the filters to determine things like what companies are producing the plastics and what are the majority of types of plastics being produced.
-To connect it to your own life, we identified end products that are created by basic, intermediate chemicals, and resin products in plastic production.
+Responsible Alpha sought to visualize the pathway plastics take from producer to consumer in the U.S..
+In this dashboard, one can use the filters to determine things like what companies are producing the plastics and what are the majority of types of plastics being produced.

 The Chemical Coast, along the Gulf Coast of Texas and Louisiana, is where 84% of U.S. plastics production, across the sector’s supply chain, is located (see Table 1 below).